lumarama/foreachi/src/clean-code/good-name-please.md

     action.description = "stopped agent Smith";
     action.user = new User("Thomas Anderson");

-As you can see "description" works pretty well in all contexts.
+As you can see "description" works pretty well in both contexts.
+While I admit this was a tricky example.

 ## Too Verbose